John Adams Morgan: Board of trustees

-Since 1969, Morgan has served as a director of Upham & Co., Inc. From 1989 until January 1998, he was a director of TriMas Corporation until it was acquired by Metaldyne Corporation.
+From 1969, Morgan served as a director of Upham & Co., Inc. From 1989 until January 1998, he was a director of TriMas Corporation until it was acquired by Metaldyne Corporation.
 He then served as a director of Metaldyne from 1984 until its recapitalization in November 2000.
 As of 2001, he was a director of Furnishings International Inc. and a trustee of the Provident Loan Society of New York.
-He is also a director of the Morgan Library & Museum.
+He was also a director of the Morgan Library & Museum.